Hello Selfie Miami 2015

 The fourth iteration, Hello Selfie Men (2015), was performed with Arts Queensland in Australia with men performers.

-Durbin's Hello Selfie documentation has been shown in two solo shows with Kelani Nichole’s Transfer Gallery NY, and in group shows at Haifa Museum in Israel, Exsquisite Corpse in the UK and Berlin curated by Sarah Faraday, The Wrong Biennale curated by Kamilia Kard, Body Anxiety curated bt Jennifer Chan and Leah Schrager, upfor gallery, Peer to Space in Berlin curated by Tina Sauerländer, Picture Berlin, and VBKOE in Vienna curated by Julia Hartmann, among others.
+Durbin's Hello Selfie documentation has been shown in two solo shows with Kelani Nichole’s Transfer Gallery NY, and in group shows at Exsquisite Corpse in the UK and Berlin curated by Sarah Faraday, The Wrong Biennale curated by Kamilia Kard, Body Anxiety curated by Jennifer Chan and Leah Schrager, upfor gallery, Peer to Space in Berlin curated by Tina Sauerländer, Picture Berlin, and VBKOE in Vienna curated by Julia Hartmann, among others.

 Selected Press: